 Paul Dry Books recently released “The Elk Hunt: The Adventure Begins,” the first book in a new series by Nathan Dahlstrom.
 The second book in Nathan’s ”Adventures of Wilder Good” series, “Texas Grit,” will be released April 1, 2014.
 Nathan is an avid outdoorsman and founder of Whetstone Boys Ranch.
 Nathan and his family reside in Lubbock, Texas.
 More information about his series is available at www.wildergood.com.

 Kristy Wells married Nick Eklund on Oct.
 6, 2012.
 Kristy is employed by the Detroit Area Library Network, and Chris by CareTech Solutions.
 The couple resides in Dearborn, Mich.

-Jonathan Woodall earned his Ph.D. in communication from the University of Memphis in Dec.
-2013.
+Jonathan Woodall earned his Ph.D. in communication from the University of Memphis last December.
 His dissertation was titled, “The Post-Termination Rhetoric of the American Restoration Movement.”
-Jonathan is the director of Soma Memphis, a campus ministry at the University of Memphis.
-His wife, Hayley (Richards-01) Woodall, is an optometrist for Life DOC.
-The family lives in Memphis, Tenn.
+Jonathan recently accepted a position as minister of the GracePointe Church of Christ in Elizabethtown, Pa.
+His wife, Hayley (Richards) Woodall, is an optometrist at Life DOC.

 Madelynn Heather joined Gracelynn and Shealynn in the home of Ryan and Misty (Ringle) Hoggatt on Nov.
 19, 2012.
 The family lives in Delaware, Ohio.